 Palladium can be purchased physically in the shape of 1 oz. coins, or bullion bars which start at one gram.
 Palladium on paper can be purchased through future markets, or by exchange traded funds (ETFs) or stocks in palladium mining companies, which can be arranged through a broker.

 Rhodium is a metal which is very rare, and it was once the most expensive metal per ounce in the world.
 It is part of the platinum group of metals and is mixed with platinum and palladium to manufacture catalytic converters for cars.
 It is also used in medical equipment, electronic connectors and in jewellery, where it is often used with sterling silver to make it resistant to tarnishing.
 The industrial uses for platinum, palladium and rhodium mean that the price of the metals is influenced by industrial demand.

 It is possible to invest in Rhodium, although it is not as easy as with other precious metals.
 There are no coins, but there are bullion bars, which can be purchased at various weights, through bullion dealers.

-If you are interested in investing in silver or platinum, simply visit the Invest section of The Royal Mint’s website here.
+If you are interested in investing in silver or platinum, simply visit the our Invest section to review all your precious metal investment options .
 There you will find an economical way to invest in precious metals, with various weights available to satisfy any budget.